 The price of the soundbar is directly affected by its features.
 The more capabilities such as Bluetooth and other wireless connections a soundbar has, the pricier it will be.

 Our experts have chosen affordable options that can perform just as well.
-The Yamaha YAS-108 features DTS Virtual :X Virtual 3D surround sound, Bluetooth connection, Clear Voice mode, built-in subwoofers, and HDMI connection to your TV, all at an affordable price.
+The YAS-108 features DTS Virtual :X Virtual 3D surround sound, Bluetooth connectivity, Clear Voice mode, built-in subwoofers, and HDMI inputs to your TV, all at an affordable price.

 Consider the abilities you want your soundbar to have.
 Bluetooth has become a basic feature found in many soundbars, or even well-known speakers like JBL Charge 3 or Pulse 2, so it shouldn’t impact the price.
-However, if you want smart home features or the ability to integrate the soundbar into your smart home system, then that could hike up the price.
+However, if you want smart home features or the ability to integrate the soundbar into your smart home entertainment system, then that could hike up the price.

-Other features that a soundbar can offer that will affect the price include sound modes, advanced audio technologies, a built-in subwoofer, more channels, and connectivitiy such as USB and optical RCA.
+Other features that a soundbar can offer that will affect the price include sound modes, advanced optical audio technologies, a built-in subwoofer, more channels, and connectivitiy such as USB and optical RCA.